Sintra is a perfect Lisbon day trip destination and a UNESCO World Heritage Site. Spend a day exploring whimsical palaces and rugged fortresses!

 One of the most intriguing landmarks in Sintra, Quinta da Regaleira is a private estate on the outskirts of Sintra town.
 The sprawling complex has changed ownership several times over the years, first belonging to a family of wealthy merchants before being sold to an eccentric millionaire who was fascinated by the Knights Templar, tarot, alchemy and the Masons.
 It was then sold to other private owners including a Japanese corporation before being acquired by the town council.

+You won’t want to miss this bizarre and fascinating monument during your Lisbon to Sintra day trip.
 Plan to spend at least an hour at Quinta da Regaleira to wander around the palace, park, tunnels and the famous moss-covered initiation well.
-There is no parking outside Quinta da Regaleira so park on the side of the road (out of the way of traffic, obviously) between Quinta da Regaleira and Montserrate Palace.
+There is no parking outside Quinta da Regaleira so park on the side of the road (out of the way of traffic, obviously) between Quinta da Regaleira and Monserrate Palace.

 5. Fonte Mourisca

 On your way out of Sintra, make a quick pit stop at this small fountain built in the early 1900s.
 The small Moorish-influenced fountain features beautiful arches & a tiled wall as a backdrop.

 Ready to book your dream trip to Sintra?
 After extensive research we would consider staying at Altis Belem, just a hop and skip away from the Jeronimos Monastery, Pasteis de Belem bakery and Belem Tower.
 Click here to check availability and rates for Altis Belem.